RhetTbull/exif2findertags/README.md

 # exif2findertags
-Read exif metadata from images with exiftool and write to MacOS Finder tags
+Read exif metadata from images with exiftool and write to MacOS Finder tags.
+For example, you could use this with Final Cut Pro and its "Keywords from Finder Tags" import feature to allow Final Cut Pro to access EXIF metadata.

 # Installation
 I recommend you install `exif2findertags` with [pipx](https://github.com/pipxproject/pipx).
 If you use `pipx`, you will not need to create a virtual environment as `pipx` takes care of this.
 The easiest way to do this on a Mac is to use [homebrew](https://brew.sh/):